ABO blood group system

 The ABO blood types were discovered by Karl Landsteiner in 1901; he received the Nobel Prize in Physiology or Medicine in 1930 for this discovery.
-ABO blood types are also present in other primates such as apes and Old World monkeys.
+ABO blood types are also present in other primates such as apes, monkeys and Old World monkeys.

 History

 Discovery

 The ABO blood types were first discovered by an Austrian physician, Karl Landsteiner, working at the Pathological-Anatomical Institute of the University of Vienna (now Medical University of Vienna).
 In 1900, he found that red blood cells would clump together (agglutinate) when mixed in test tubes with sera from different persons, and that some human blood also agglutinated with animal blood.
 He wrote a two-sentence footnote:

-This was the first evidence that blood variations exist in humans – it was believed that all humans have similar blood.
+This was the first evidence that blood variations exist in humans — it was believed that all humans have similar blood.
 The next year, in 1901, he made a definitive observation that blood serum of an individual would agglutinate with only those of certain individuals.
 Based on this he classified human blood into three groups, namely group A, group B, and group C. He defined that group A blood agglutinates with group B, but never with its own type.
 Similarly, group B blood agglutinates with group A. Group C blood is different in that it agglutinates with both A and B.

 This was the discovery of blood groups for which Landsteiner was awarded the Nobel Prize in Physiology or Medicine in 1930.
 In his paper, he referred to the specific blood group interactions as isoagglutination, and also introduced the concept of agglutinins (antibodies), which is the actual basis of antigen-antibody reaction in the ABO system.
 He asserted:

-Thus, he discovered two antigens (agglutinogens A and B) and two antibodies (agglutinins – anti-A and anti-B).
+Thus, he discovered two antigens (agglutinogens A and B) and two antibodies (agglutinins — anti-A and anti-B).
 His third group (C) indicated absence of both A and B antigens, but contains anti-A and anti-B. The following year, his students Adriano Sturli and Alfred von Decastello discovered the fourth type (but not naming it, and simply referred to it as "no particular type").

-In 1910, Ludwik Hirszfeld and Emil Freiherr von Dungern introduced the term O (null) for the group Landsteiner designated as C, and AB for the type discovered by Sturli and von Decastello.
+In 1910, Ludwik Hirszfeld and Emil Freiherr von Dungern introduced the term 0 (null) for the group Landsteiner designated as C, and AB for the type discovered by Sturli and von Decastello.
 They were also the first to explain the genetic inheritance of the blood groups.